Bullying Prevention Plan

-Our most recent school climate survey was conducted in Winter 2018.
+Our most recent school climate (WHY) survey was in: 2022

-36% of students in grades 4-6 and 38% of students in grades 7/8 identified that they have been bullied a few times at school over the last year.
+29.6% of students identified that they have been bullied at school or on the bus in the past year.

-67% of students in grades 4-6 and 51% of students in grades 7/8 indicated that they told an adult about bullying that had occurred.
+69% of students indicated that they told an adult about bullying that had occurred.